Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Prothrombin, or factor II, under the influence of factors X and Xa passes into an active form, which activates the formation of fibrin from fibrinogen.
-It is believed that this mutation among hereditary thrombophilia is 10-15%, but occurs in approximately 1-9% of mutations without thrombophilia.
-Among patients with deep thrombosis, a prothrombin mutation is found in 6-7%.
-Like other hereditary thrombophilia, this mutation is characterized by venous thrombosis of various locations, the risk of which increases hundreds of times during pregnancy.
+Prothrombin, or factor II, is converted into an active form by factors X and Xa, which activates the formation of fibrin from fibrinogen.
+This mutation is believed to account for 10–15% of inherited thrombophilias, but occurs in approximately 1–9% of mutations without thrombophilia.
+Among patients with deep thrombosis, prothrombin mutation is found in 6–7%.
+Like other inherited thrombophilias, this mutation is characterized by venous thrombosis of various localizations, the risk of which increases hundreds of times during pregnancy.

-Diagnosis of the mutation of the prothrombin gene is carried out by PCR.
-More recently, data on the frequent combination of the mutation of the prothrombin gene and factor V have been published.
-A combination of these factors is characterized by very early thromboses - at the age of 20-25 years - with an increase in thromboembolic complications during pregnancy and after childbirth.
+The diagnosis of prothrombin gene mutation is carried out by the PCR method.
+Very recently, data on the frequent combination of prothrombin gene mutation and factor V were published.
+The combination of these factors is characterized by very early thromboses - at the age of 20-25 years - with an increase in thromboembolic complications during pregnancy and after childbirth.

-The management and treatment of patients with a defect of prothrombin is the same as that of patients with factor V mutation.
+The management and treatment of patients with prothrombin defect is the same as that of patients with factor V mutation.

 What tests are needed?